 The train ride from Scuol to Zurich takes almost three hours and unless you have a plane to catch, there’s no rush to get back.

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Zermatt.
-If you’re not in a rush to get to Zermatt, take a quick break in Bern, Spiez or Thun.
-Those cities are all along the way from Zurich to Zermatt and offer plenty of sights and things to do.
+If you’re not in a rush to get to Zermatt, consider a quick stop in Bern, Spiez, or Thun.
+These towns are all on the way from Zurich to Zermatt and offer plenty of sights and activities.

-Several hikes and walks of all difficulty levels take you places you didn’t even know existed.
-Like for instance the popular Zermatt five-lakes trail, which takes 2.5 hours to complete.
-It leads past five crystal clear mountain lakes with breathtaking views of the Matterhorn.
+There are numerous hikes and walks of all difficulties that will take you to places you didn’t even know existed.
+For example, the popular Zermatt 5 Lakes Trail takes about 2.5 hours.
+It leads past five crystal-clear mountain lakes and offers stunning views of the Matterhorn along the way.

-In case you’d rather skip the hiking altogether and see some mountains the easy way, we recommend heading up to Gornergrat.
-After a ridiculously steep train ride, you’ll find yourself at an altitude of 3089 metres (10.135 feet) above sea level.
-Right in front of the Gorner Glacier and the Matterhorn.
+If you’d rather skip the hike and see the mountains the easy way, we recommend taking the train up to Gornergrat.
+After a stunningly steep train ride, you’ll find yourself at an altitude of 3089 m above sea level, right in front of the Gorner Glacier and the Matterhorn.
+Don’t be surprised if you’re completely out of breath when climbing the stairs to the viewpoint; it’s not just you, it’s the thin air.

-There’s a reason why the Glacier Express is one of the most popular scenic railway routes in Switzerland.
-What makes this journey so memorable are the fantastic views you get left, right and centre throughout the whole ride.
-The train takes you across 291 bridges, through 91 tunnels, three cantons and two language regions.
+There’s a reason why the Glacier Express is one of the most popular train routes in Switzerland.
+What makes this trip unforgettable are the fantastic views accompanying you throughout the ride.
+The train takes you over 291 bridges, through 91 tunnels, across three cantons, and two language regions.

-Only a short ride from St. Moritz lies Lake Silvaplana, a stunning place to cover some of those activities.
+Just a short drive from St. Moritz is Lake Silvaplana, a stunning spot to enjoy some of these activities.

-Secondly, treat yourself to a slice of Engadiner Nusstorte.
-This heavy, delicious pastry puts the calories right back where you’ve been trying to lose them.
-But it’s so worth it.
+Secondly, treat yourself to a slice of Engadin nut cake.
+This rich, delicious pastry brings back all the calories you were trying to lose, but it’s definitely worth it.

-Back in St. Moritz, spend the rest of the day strolling through the town.
-It’s not as charming and mystical as other villages in the area like Samedan or La Punt.
-But it’s great for window shopping and maybe, if you’re lucky, you’ll even spot a celebrity or two.
+Back in St. Moritz, you can spend the rest of the day strolling through the town.
+While St. Moritz may not be as charming and mystical as other nearby villages like Samedan or La Punt, it’s great for window shopping.
+And if you’re lucky, you might even spot a celebrity or two.

 If there’s anything you didn’t get to do yesterday, today’s your chance.
 The train ride back to Zurich takes just over three hours so there’s no rush to leave just yet.
 However, if you’ve seen it all and you’re ready to move on, you’re welcome to hop on the train and spend some time anywhere along the way between St. Moritz and Zurich.